xarantolus/subresource_filter_tools/README.md

 These tools allow generating custom ad block filters for browsers that support it, such as [Bromite](https://www.bromite.org/custom-filters) (Android).

 ## Why
-I needed some of these tools for my related project, but couldn't find any precompiled binaries.
+I needed some of these tools for my related project, but couldn't find any recent precompiled binaries.
 If you want some AdBlock filter lists for Bromite and possibly other browsers, see [that project](https://github.com/xarantolus/filtrite).

 ## How to use